Physics

 const RAPIER = physics.RAPIER;

-const desc = RAPIER.RigidBodyDesc.dynamic()
+const desc = RAPIER.RigidBodyDesc.dynamic().setTranslation(

 const shape = RAPIER.ColliderDesc.ball(this.radius);